Broccoli and Paneer Tikki ( Healthy Starter)

-The Broccoli and Paneer Tikki is a simple yet innovative starter that’ll brace the tummy for an exciting meal!
+The broccoli oats paneer tikki is a simple yet innovative snack that’ll brace the tummy for an exciting meal!

-Featuring a healthy blend of ingredients like antioxidant-rich broccoli, calcium-rich paneer and fibre-rich oats, this starter tastes so fabulous that it does not feel like a health food, but like a peppy starter just right to fire off a fabulous meal.
+Featuring a healthy blend of ingredients like antioxidant-rich broccoli, calcium-rich paneer and fibre-rich oats, this healthy Indian broccoli tikki tastes so fabulous that it does not feel like a health food, but like a peppy starter just right to fire off a fabulous meal.

-To add to all the points in its favour, this tikki is not deep-fried, but cooked in a non-stick tava with minimal oil.
+To add to all the points in its favour, this broccoli paneer tikki is not deep-fried, but cooked in a non-stick tava with minimal peanut oil.
+Peanut oil has the highest amount of MUFA (around 49%) amongst most Indian common cooking oils.
 Definitely a must-try!

-You can also have a go at other healthy starters like Spinach Stuffed Mushrooms or Rajma Tikki Satay with Spring Onion Dip .
+Aside from broccoli paneer tikki can also have a go at other low calorie starters like Spinach Stuffed Mushrooms or Rajma Tikki Satay with Spring Onion Dip.

-- Heat the oil in a broad non-stick pan, add the onions, garlic and green chillies and sauté on a medium flame for 1 to 2 minutes.
+- To make broccoli paneer tikki, heat the oil in a broad non-stick pan, add the onions, garlic and green chillies and sauté on a medium flame for 1 to 2 minutes.

 - Add the broccoli and salt and sauté on a medium flame for 3 to 4 minutes, while stirring occasionally.

 - Remove from the flame, transfer to a deep bowl and allow it to cool completely.

 - Once cooled, add the oats and paneer and mix well.